oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 5. Click **Create Compartment**.

-## Task 3: Create a user group and add the user account to the group
+## Task 3: Create a user group and add an Oracle Cloud account to the group

-As a tenancy administrator, create a user group and add the user account (Oracle Cloud account) to the group.
+As a tenancy administrator, create a user group and add an Oracle Cloud account to the group.

 > **Note**: If you are a tenancy administrator or you are using an Oracle-provided environment, you can skip this task.